 All run a boat trip that allows you to explore the nearby waterways and has touchscreen technology screening films about Broads wildlife.
 You can buy short visit boat licenses as well as books, maps, postcards and gifts.

 Our Visitor Centres at Hoveton, How Hill and Ranworth are open daily from Easter until the end of October.

 Station Road, Hoveton, NR12 8UR

 This information centre is situated on the River Bure and has information and displays about Hoveton and the Broads.
-From April to October the centre offers a wildlife boat trip on Liana, an Edwardian style launch that journeys along the River Bure towards Coltishall and back, with plenty of time to enjoy the woodlands and meadows of this tranquil and varied stretch of river.
+From April to October the centre offers a wildlife boat trip on Ra, an accessible, solar-powered boat that journeys along the River Bure towards Coltishall and back, with plenty of time to enjoy the woodlands and meadows of this tranquil and varied stretch of river.